Managing strategic risk for global companies

-International insurance programmes offer the opportunity to take a consistent approach to risk management, but there are a number of inefficiencies in the way they operate today.
+International insurance programs offer the opportunity to take a consistent approach to risk management, but there are a number of inefficiencies in the way they operate today.

 For insurers, the challenge is to quantify risks in parts of the globe where they may have no previous experience.
 And creating standardised policy wording to cover all jurisdictions is a major technical challenge.
 Swiss Re Corporate Solutions aims to overcome these challenges and advance Corporate Insurance by developing industry solutions together with partners like Württembergische Versicherung.

 Technology to the rescue

 Some more established insurance companies rely on legacy systems with processes that have been pieced together over time, as well as conflicting technologies that simply do not talk to one another.

 To overcome the inefficacies in these legacy systems, which can cause process frictions including delays in settling claims, we need to leverage today's technological advances such as cloud computing to build open and connected industry platforms with API connections to achieve an end to end integration.
 Other industries are demonstrating the power of such architectures.